Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 };
 ```

-This matches a leading definite or indefinite article and moves it to the end after a comma and a space.
+This matches a leading definite or indefinite article and moves it to the end after appending a comma and a space.
 Because we have titles like “A ghost, a bear, or a devil” we also need to ensure that the first character of the title will be capitalized after the rearrangement.

 This function is part of a function library located at *modules/index-functions.xqm* inside our app.
 We import it into our index file with: